PeterQuinn396/KV260-Pose-Commands/README.md

 This is the code associated with an article I wrote over on hackster.io.

-The app runs at about 3 FPS, which is sufficient for interacting the menu UI in realtime.
+The app runs at about 3 FPS, which is sufficient for interacting with the menu UI in realtime.
 I think most of the run time is from openCV grabbing frames and mediapipe preprocessing the data for the model that is running on the KV260 DPU.

 ## Main highlights